 After the casting of Chicago actor Tom Towles in the role of Otis and Michael Rooker in the role of Henry (who showed up for his audition in character and wore his own clothes for the film), production got underway and the film was shot in

-across 28 consecutive days.
+Chicago across 28 consecutive days.
 McNaughton chose to shoot the film in an unflinching documentary style, inspired heavily by the cinema vérité style of filmmaking.
-Being unable to afford extras or a large crew, McNaughton called upon the help of
+Being unable to afford extras or a large crew, McNaughton called upon the help

-friends and family and shot in real locations for added realism.
+of friends and family and shot in real locations for added realism.
 He even continued shooting as two men argued in the street during the filming of a key sequence.
-Henry was never intended to be a theatrical film, with McNaughton presuming the film
+Henry was never intended to be a theatrical film, with McNaughton presuming the

 film would be released straight-to-video.
 Early in the film's production, however, the filmmakers felt that they had a solid piece of work that was worthy of a theatrical release upon its completion.